UC-Irvine-CS175/uci-cs175.github.io/syllabus.md

 Present midterm milestones that have been reached as well as refinement of the ML system components.
 At this stage, baseline models should be identified and prototyped in addition to the presentation of a team accountability and reporting policy.

 ### The Final Project
 For the final project, you can work in groups of 4 people maximum.
-In terms of time commitment, expect to take roughly **40 hours per person total**.
+In terms of time commitment, expect to take roughly **40-50 hours per person total**.

 Your final project will be graded based on several factors.
   * Repository - The repository must have the appropriate structure and documentation for reproducibility of the study.
   * Technical Memorandum - Final project paper (template to be linked)
   * Poster - A companion poster presentation
-  * Final Showcase Presentation - A short 5 min project presentation that will be recorded and open to the public March 18, 2024 from 4-6p PST for Section A and TBD for Section B.
+  * Final Showcase Presentation - A short 5 min project presentation that will be recorded and open to the public on TBD.

 ### Deadlines and Grace Days
 Life happens, we get it.
 Each student is allowed up to **3 "grace days"** to use towards their individual assignement and each team is allowed **4 "grace days"** to use towards their project deadlines.
 How you choose to distribute them is up to you but once you run out, and you still haven't submitted the assignment you will receive a zero for the assignment.
 Due to the time sensitivity of the task, design sprint exercises are not eligible for "grace day" usage.
 If you submit team project proposal, status report, or final project items late you and all team members will have to use grace days.